-This topic is targeted at all groups in the innovation chain: disruptive research, applied research, industrial research and development.
+This topic is targeted at all groups in the innovation chain: basic research, applied research, industrial research as well as at the end-user industry.
 The topic is particularly suitable for the establishment of a strong collaboration between research entities and industry including Small and Medium Enterprises (SMEs).
 Participation of large enterprises may be considered due to their powerful research units or as potential end users of the technology or of the product proposed.

-Interdisciplinary projects along the value chain are encouraged and should enable a broader cross-sectorial use.
+Interdisciplinary/transdisciplinary projects along the value chain are encouraged and should enable a broader cross-sectorial use.

-Innovative surfaces, functional coatings, sensing surfaces, nano-engineered coatings, antipathogen coatings, bio-interfaces, thin films, interfaces, interphases; advanced coating, functionalisation, surface technologies, structured surfaces, textured surfaces, modelling.
+Innovative surfaces, multifunctional coatings, sensing surfaces, nano-engineered coatings, antipathogen coatings, bio-interfaces, thin films, interfaces, interphases, advanced coatings, functionalisation, surface technologies, modelling, surface characterisation techniques, structured surfaces, textured surfaces.